image_alt

 Here is something you have to own up to as a person of smaller stature working on big projects with big tools.
 You often look ridiculous because of the things you have to do to get as much leverage as someone twice your size does.

 I’ve come to terms with the fact that it often takes me twice as long to do what guys twice my size can do in half the time.
 And that’s ok, I still get stuff done.
 Okay, maybe I’m a little touchy about it.
-Maybe when MysteryMan tells me I can’t do something, my streak of stubbornness sets in and I do things that should only be attempted with a spotter.
+Maybe when anyone tells me I can’t do something, my streak of stubbornness sets in and I do things that should only be attempted with a spotter.
 Wearing full body armor.

 Back when I wrote about hanging ceiling drywall by myself I admitted to struggling with getting a nine-foot piece of drywall on to a drywall rack inside of a nine foot bathroom.
 This was after someone glibly said “No way you’re getting that onto that rack by yourself” and then I started throwing sharp objects at him until he left me to tackle the project on my own.
 So I set up the video camera to prove how easily I could pick the drywall up and set it on the rack myself.
 And… uh…